one-answer/ds/README.EN.md

 ## To-do / Suggested improvements
 - Add TRX-specific script if TRX support is needed.
 - Add unit tests, example `systemd` or `pm2` config, and instructions to export `trading_logs.db` data.

+This is the English version — see Chinese: README.md

+## Acknowledgements
+Thanks to the project: [huojichuanqi/ds](https://github.com/huojichuanqi/ds) — parts of this project were inspired by or reference that repository.